 - understand the importance of mathematics in everyday life.

-Teaching and learning Mathematics at Bawburgh Primary:
+The impact of teaching and learning Mathematics at Bawburgh Primary:

 Through the mastery approach we use a variety of teaching and learning styles to develop children’s knowledge, skills and understanding in mathematics.
 We do this through lessons that have a high proportion of co-operative whole-class, group and partner teaching.
 During these lessons we encourage children to ask as well as answer mathematical questions and give explanations.
 They have the opportunity to use a wide range of concrete resources such as number lines, number squares, part whole models, ten frames, place value grids and small apparatus to support their work.
 Children use cross curricular knowledge alongside their mathematics lessons where it will enhance their learning, as in modelling ideas and methods through science.
 Wherever possible, we encourage the children to use and apply their learning in everyday situations.